isgulkov/rsa-prep/README.md

   *(here, $a$ and $b$ here are the absolute values of the integer arguments)*.

-Now, all this is just simple arithmetics and function calls, but to implement all this without unnecessary overhead, some consideraions need to be taken:
+Now, all this is just simple arithmetics and function calls, but to implement all this without unnecessary overhead, some consideraions need to be addressed:

 - unlike variable $b$ above, the actual parameter `b` you can't just be passed with another sign: